 Which is not to say that all our cognitive filters are irrational.
 We are also deeply motivated to be accurate.
 We need an accurate map of the world to survive.
 But this accuracy motivation has its own “features.”
 Economists today talk about bounded rationality.
 We are not the perfect utility-maximisers described in Economics 101 textbooks.
 In real life, any rational search we make is bounded by practical constraints.
 We have only so much time and energy to go out and gather firsthand the beliefs, attitudes and behaviors we need to thrive in our world.
 (Few of us have done our own experiments to demonstrate that the Earth revolves around the Sun.)

-So most of this stuff comes to us secondhand.
+So most of what we believe comes to us secondhand.
 Others say things, and then we filter what they say by who we trust, by who we look up to as role models (which in turn depends on what we value), and by what we are incentivized to care about most.
 In short, a lot of factors turn each person’s rational search for accuracy into a quite personal journey.

 Even the information we gather for ourselves firsthand is warped (or enriched?) by our own faulty reasoning.
 Our minds trip us into false beliefs if we’re not careful.
 For example, the regression fallacy can lead us to see a causal relationship where none exists.
 A classic case involves speed cameras: